chikin-l/dicom-rawdata-app/README.md

-# dicom-rawdata
+# dicom-rawdata-app
-DICOM Raw data medical image utility
+DICOM rawdata medical image app

 ## How to install